directus/directus/docs/extensions/installing-extensions.md

 This modification allows Docker to build your project with the necessary dependencies.

-2. Create a Dockerfile
+**2. Create a Dockerfile**

 At the root of your project, create a Dockerfile if one doesn't already exist.
-Open the `Dockerfile` and add the
+Inside this `Dockerfile`, add the
 following:

 ```Dockerfile